Education and Legal Action for a Better America

 The Allied Educational Foundation is a national U.S. organization committed to providing working Americans with the resources to become educated and empowered citizens who can participate in the direction of change.
 Our philosophy is built on the work of our founder, George Barasch, who worked tirelessly for the American worker as a union leader for decades organizing and protecting the rights of over 11,000 employees at over 250 businesses beginning in 1937.
 In 1964, he expanded and formalized his ideas into the Allied Educational Foundation as an instrument to continue his work on a national level.
 Learn more about how AEF contributes to improving American quality of life below.

 Can you accurately distinguish myth from reality when watching or reading the news?
 Do you know what power the media has, and when it has been abused?
 Learn more about the Speakers Bureau on Media Bias.

 Do you know your rights as a U.S. citizen and the rules that govern the democratic system you live in?
 Become a more empowered citizen and take part in the Foundation civics education programs.

 Are your rights being represented in the state and federal courts?
-In the 2014 fiscal year, there were 376,536 case filings in the U.S. District Courts alone.
+Every year there are over 40 million lawsuits filed in the United States courts.
 Find out how our legal advocacy protects your freedoms.